 Probiotics provide your body with an extra dose of the “good” bacteria that live in your digestive system and help keep you healthy.
 Yogurt is the most common food source of probiotics, since it contains beneficial bacteria like lactobacillus or bifidobacteria.
 Fermented foods such as sourdough bread, sauerkraut, miso soup, and Gouda cheese also have probiotics.

 Prebiotics are a form of carbohydrates that the human body can’t digest.
-They act as food for probiotics, helping your body grow higher levels of the “good” bacteria that are already in your system.
+They pass through the small intestine undigested and are fermented in the large colon.
+This fermentation process feeds the “good” bacteria colonies (including probiotic bacteria) and helps to increase the number of desirable bacteria in our digestive systems (also called the gut) that are associated with better health and reduced disease risk.
 Examples of foods high in prebiotics include oatmeal, bananas, asparagus, garlic, leeks, artichokes, chicory root, and legumes.

-There is no food that contains both probiotics and prebiotics.
-However, if you want the benefits of both to help heal your gut and promote seasonal allergy relief, supplements are available.
-Supplements may also be useful if you have dietary restrictions or taste preferences that prevent you from ingesting enough prebiotic and probiotic-rich foods to achieve the desired health benefits.
+Prebiotic and probiotic supplements may also be useful if you have dietary restrictions or taste preferences that prevent you from ingesting enough prebiotic and probiotic-rich foods to help heal your gut and promote seasonal allergy relief.

 Seasonal allergy sufferers in search of natural relief for their symptoms will find Prebiotin is the most medically researched prebiotic supplement on the market today.
-A 2015 Taste for Life Essentials Award Winner, Prebiotin is the only full-spectrum prebiotic containing both inulin and oligofructose to treat the entire bowel wall for maximum effectiveness.
+Prebiotin is the only full-spectrum prebiotic containing both inulin and oligofructose to treat the entire bowel wall for maximum effectiveness.
 Prebiotin is easily ordered online, with convenient free shipping.